sodiray/dynofunc/README.md

 | `name`  | yes  | `str` | The name of the attribute to begin using on a condition.
 Could be a column you want to match exactly or if its a number type then it could be a column you want to check for `>` or `<` on | `'username'` |

-The `attr` function returns a `dynamof.conditions.Attribute` that contains three methods
+The `attr` function returns a `dynofunc.conditions.Attribute` that contains three methods

 * `equals(value)`
 * `greater_than(value)`